 This brief tutorial will familiarize you with how to connect to and use the VSE linux server.
 You first need to have an account set up.
-Email Masaru Kiyota at email@example.com to get an account set up, and specify that you would like an account on the graduate computation server in the economics department.
+See the How to Connect section.

 Server use policy

 How to connect

 1. Connecting to the UBC VPN

 2. Connecting to the server

 Running Long Jobs at Lower Priority

 The linux command line

 The server is running CentOS linux, which is a RedHat derivative designed specifically for servers.
 Check out the gritty details on the CentOS wiki: https://wiki.centos.org/ - but if you're new to linux this is not the place to look for information as it's aimed at server administrators; other resources will be introduced below.

 The server has 12 dual-cores, 188G of memory, and over 1TB of storage.